apache/druid/docs/multi-stage-query/reference.md

 #### `EXTERN` to export to a destination

-`EXTERN` can be used to specify a destination, where the data needs to be exported.
+`EXTERN` can be used to specify a destination where you want to export data to.
 This variation of EXTERN requires one argument, the details of the destination as specified below.
 This variation additionally requires an `AS` clause to specify the format of the exported rows.

+Keep the following in mind when using EXTERN to export rows:
-Only INSERT statements are supported with an `EXTERN` destination.
+- Only INSERT statements are supported.
-Only `CSV` format is supported at the moment.
+- Only `CSV` format is supported as an export format.
-Please note that partitioning (`PARTITIONED BY`) and clustering (`CLUSTERED BY`) is not currently supported with export statements.
+- Partitioning (`PARTITIONED BY`) and clustering (`CLUSTERED BY`) aren't supported with export statements.
+- You can export to Amazon S3 or local storage.
+- The destination provided should contain no other files or directories.

-Export statements support the context parameter `rowsPerPage` for the number of rows in each exported file.
-The default value is 100,000.
+When you export data, use the `rowsPerPage` context parameter to control how many rows get exported.
+The default is 100,000.

-INSERT statements append the results to the existing files at the destination.
 ```sql
 INSERT INTO
   EXTERN(<destination function>)